Last night I enjoyed my final party of 2007. I'm not going anywhere tonight, except maybe to the roof to watch the 'splosions in the sky.

 They get even better when you add a pork product and a mushroom or two.
 Tonight I chopped up some leftover prosciutto and threw it in there, and it was just about the best one I've made yet.
 Only problem?
 Not photogenic.
 Observe:

 Michelangelo Duck (above).
 Australian vinegar prawns (not pictured).
 Salmon sashimi (in progress).
 Tofu + red cabbage salad.
 Agedashi Tofu.
-Okonomiyaki.
+Okonomiyaki (the only thing made by me, Clare did the rest).
 Green tea ice cream + red bean cakes (not pictured).
 Alien (not pictured).

 1 cup flour (I've been using almond flour with great success)